Federico Uribe: Work

 The connection that Federico has with words has led his art to follow that certain word that comes up to his mind, and the process of creating art and the outcome would be extremely defined by it.
 And sometimes the association among the used objects and the meaning of the sculpture will end transmitting ironic, benevolent provocation.

 His most recent work includes a series of animal sculptures created with bullets.
 The creatures are given certain features that of an animal that is on grief, threaten or escaping.
 This can be representations of the world and the current situations that we’re living in, where bullets are cheaper than buying a canvas and paint, where animals are massively being killed for fur, or food and the 90 percent of the killed animal's body mass is thrown away.
-Also every animal can portray a different person in the society such as the companies CEO's, who are represented by the lion that is at the top of the food chain.
-The running bunny who represent the people escaping from debt and duties.
+Also, every animal can portray a different person in the society, such as the companies CEO's, who are represented by the lion that is at the top of the food chain and the running bunny, who represent the people escaping from debt and duties.

-Uribe grew up in Bogota, Colombia and attended the University of Los Andes.
-He continued to study painting in New York under the guidance of Luis Camnitzer.
-He has lived in Miami since 2000.